 VB.NET PDF Creator (Code Example Tutorial)

-This tutorial will guide you step-by-step how to create and edit PDF files in VB.NET.
-This technique is equally valid for use in ASP.NET web apps as well as console applications, Windows Services , and desktop programs.
+This tutorial will guide you step-by-step on how to create and edit PDF files in VB.NET.
+This technique is equally valid for use in ASP.NET web apps as well as console applications, Windows Services, and desktop programs.
 We will use VB.NET to create PDF projects targeting .NET Framework 4.6.2 or .NET Core 2.
 All you need is a Visual Basic .NET development environment, such as Microsoft Visual Studio Community.

 To see how to use IronPDF with C# see this guide.